shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/update-configuration-core-locations.md

         $ cd /sgtk/software/shotgun/scarlet

-2. Next you'll run the tank attach_to_core command and provide the valid path to the shared core on the current platform.
-Note that the shared studio core must be an equal or later version than the current pipeline configuration's core. test
+2. Next you'll run the `tank attach_to_core` command and provide the valid path to the shared core on the current platform.

         $ ./tank attach_to_core /sgtk/software/shotgun/studio
         ...